Computational Items | USAGE Clause

 Computational items refer to data items used for arithmetic calculations.
 These items are typically defined with the USAGE clause to specify their internal representation.

-The USAGE clause defines how data is stored in memory and how calculations on that data should be performed.
+The USAGE clause explains how data is stored in memory and how the calculations are performed on that data.
 Different USAGE modes, such as BINARY, PACKED-DECIMAL, and DISPLAY, specify the internal representation of the data.
 The USAGE mode can impact storage requirements and the efficiency of arithmetic operations.

 • The USAGE clause is used to reduce the storage space and increase the efficiency of the program.